-It takes more than a single visit to get to know this mountain town.
+It takes more than a single visit to get to truly discover Whistler.

-Working out which lifts to ski when, finding those hidden patios, tapping into the best moments of the season the way the locals do – discovering these things takes time.
-And there’s an essential undercurrent of mountain culture running through this place that you may have missed…or only juuust dipped your toes into on your first trip.
+Working out which lifts to ski and when, finding those hidden patios, tapping into the best moments of the season the way the locals do – discovering these things takes time.
+And there’s an essential undercurrent of mountain culture running through this place that you may have missed… or only just dipped your toes into on your first trip.

 We’re inviting you to change it up, to come back to Whistler and see it with fresh eyes – you’ll be glad you did.
-Here’s seven ways to rethink time in Whistler that will challenge your perception of the place.
+Here’s seven ways to rethink time here that will challenge your perception of the place and help you really discover Whistler.

 1. Switch seasons